Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 What it means when people say “The Market”

 When people talk about how “The Market” is doing, they are normally talking about the performance of an index.
-The two main indexes are the Dow Jones Industrial Average and the Standard & Poor’s 500.
+The two main indices are the Dow Jones Industrial Average and the Standard & Poor's 500.

-These S&P 500 index reflects the performance of 500 companies in the stock market.
+The S&P 500 index reflects the performance of 500 companies in the stock market.
 If these companies rise in price, so does the index.

 You can invest in an entire index fund.
 A lot of people recommend investing in index funds because you are instantly diversified.
 However, we want to find a few wonderful businesses to invest in.
 Great returns come from investing in wonderful companies that you understand, not in diversification.